 Use this interactive shopping guide to see if a store cooperates with VAT refunds via our platform.
 More than 55.000 stores are listed as participants which means there is enough choice to ensure you can shop tax-free in the neighborhood or online.

 The store is legally the entity that processes the refund as they initially receive the VAT upon purchase and are able to credit and return it afterwards.
 Not all stores cooperate with VAT refunds or process the refund in a timely manner.
 Unfortunately, EU tax law does not obligate stores to cooperate and a shop may choose not to be of service.

-If a store is listed as 'uncooperative' (grey logo) please note that a VAT refund is not guaranteed nor likely.
-After you have sent us your original receipts for these stores, and it turns out the store still does not wish to cooperate, we can not return your receipt to you or forward them to these stores, competitors or other claiming parties.
+If a store is listed as 'uncooperative' (grey logo) in our shopping guide, please note that a VAT refund is not guaranteed nor likely.
+After you have sent us your original receipts for these stores, and it turns out the store does not wish to cooperate, we can not return your receipt to you or forward them to these stores, competitors or other claiming parties.

 Zoom in on a spot to see more shops, or use the search function for City, Name, Brand etc.

 Partner Store This is a vatfree.com partner store.

 Refund is guaranteed